catherineweiss/BikeNYC/README.md

 (display month at a time)

 ## Breakdown of roles
-Cleaning data before analysis -
+- Cleaning data before analysis:
-Parsing data in Java -
+- Parsing data in Java:
-Analyzer (methods) -
+- Analyzer (methods):
-GIS visualization -
+- GIS visualization: